Home

 Fiberglass garage doors are also rust proof and require very little maintenance.
 They don't usually dent, but they can become brittle with age and in extremely cold weather.
 It is possible for them to break from a sharp impact.
 Single layer fiberglass designs will let some light in, but are also rather flimsy and easier to break in to.
 There aren't as many fiberglass models available as there are in other materials.

 Glass garage doors are made with a steel, aluminum, or wooden frame, and many different glass options are available.
-They are not nearly as fragile as you might think.
+They are not nearly as fragile as you might think!
 They are very heavy though, and expensive compared to other types.
 Glass is often the best garage door design for a contemporary or modern style home.

 glass garage door